EPCCed/eidf-docs/docs/services/s3/policies.md

 ## Set and get a bucket policy via Python

-A policy can be defined programatically within Python.
+A policy can be defined programmatically within Python.
 For example:

 ```python
 project = 'eidfNNN'